seananderson/citations-talk/README.md

 Rely on search in your citation manager as much as possible.
 Is it in the title?
 Great, no need to tag it.
 Is it not in the title but something you might want to search?
 Tag it, or throw words into a notes field.

 Consider a tag/folder strategy.
 Tags can work well for broad topics (e.g. diversity-stability); folders for short-term projects (thesis chapter 1).
 Keep in mind that most reference manager folders aren't really folders.
-I.e. you can have the same folder in many folders.
+I.e. you can have the same paper in multiple folders.

 Smart folders: use them.
 Smart folders are a custom search you set up.
 The folder then stays up to date as the papers change.